 Before we get into the tips its important to ask yourself a few questions (I promise the tips are coming up fast).

 - Are people asking you for this?
 If the answer is yes then the tips below will be easier to implement.
 If the answer is no then you’ll need to make sure that you’re warming people up for this idea.
 For example, when I created OPC it was because my clients were asking me for classes since I was traveling so much.
 But when I created AGENCY the first time (it wasn’t called that then) I heard crickets.
 Literally nothing.
 I had to go back to the drawing board and warm up my audience for the program I believed in.
 Which now is call AGENCY and 90% full.

 - Do you know how it helps people?
-People buy what the believe will solve their problems.
+People buy what belief will solve their problems.
 If you don’t know how your workshop, service, or idea solves a person’s problems keep diving deeper before you launch.

 Ok, now here are some tips for launching, filling and selling your service or product.

 - Get people excited!
-Before you spend the time and energy creating the entire product get people excited by “teasing” them a bit.
-Ask them questions that would help you really fine tune your product, class or workshop for them.
+Before you spend the time and energy creating the entire product gets people excited by “teasing” them a bit.
+Ask them questions that would help you really fine-tune your product, class, or workshop for them.
 Make them feel like they are part of the creation process.
 Think of movie trailers.
 They don’t just put a movie out there.
 They put out ‘teasers’ aka trailers for people to get excited and countdown the days to opening night.

 - Share how you are the expert, the guide.
 Why should people buy or take from you?
 How are you the expert?
 People don’t buy Pilates or whatever you are teaching or offering.
 They buy from people they trust.
 So you need to share your story.
 How you got to where you are.
 Why this means so much to you!
 People don’t need you to be perfect.
 They need someone who they can trust to solve their problems.
 So be sure to regularly be sharing your journey!